MahmutAgrali/DeepChestNet_U-TranSvision/README.md

 # *U-TranSvision*: Transformer-based deep supervision approach for COVID-19 lesion segmentation on Computed Tomography images

-If you use this code, please cite with:
+If you find this code useful, please cite it:

 ```
 @article{augrali2023deepchestnet,